CodeYourFuture/curriculum/content/js3/blocks/composing-elements/index.md

     1='Compose UI elements to some specification'
 +++

-To render an element in the DOM, we can use `createElement` to create a DOM element and set its `innerHTMl` property using data from the `film` object.
+To render elements in the DOM, we can use `createElement` to create a DOM element and set its `innerHTMl` property using data from the `film` object.
 For now, we'll only consider rendering the `title` property.
+After we've rendered the film title we can then render more data from the film object.

 ```js
 const film = {